-Mbeki earned praise during his time as president with his impressive achievements such as developing the South African economy which grew at an average rate of 4.5% per year, turning the country into the focal point of African growth, and significantly expanding the Black middle-class with the implementation of Black Economic Empowerment.
-However, he also received backlash for shortcomings such as his controversial stance on HIV/AIDS and other controversies that threatened to reduce his popularity rating.
-Overall, Thabo Mbeki is a beloved figure in South Africa and is respected as one of the powerful men in African politics who helped to position South Africa as a regional power broker.
+Mbeki earned praise during his time as president for developing the South African economy, which grew at an average rate of 4.5% per year, turning the country into the focal point of African growth and significantly expanding the Black middle class with the implementation of Black Economic Empowerment.

 Thabo Mbeki Is Still Involved In Politics Long After Stepping Down As President

 On the 20th day of September in 2008, Thabo Mbeki who had spent almost 10 years in power and with just nine months left in his second term, announced his resignation.
 The ex-president resigned from office after he was recalled by the National Executive Committee of his party, the ruling African National Congress (ANC).
 The ANC recalled Mbeki following a conclusion by High Court judge, C. R. Nicholson of improper interference in the National Prosecuting Authority (NPA).
 Mbeki’s resignation stood even though the Supreme Court of Appeal unanimously overturned judge Nicholson’s judgment on 12th January 2009.

 Following Thabo Mbeki’s resignation as President of South Africa, he initially went silent for some time and refused to partake in party politics because, according to him, the party’s core values at the time did not agree with his.
 However, in more recent years, the former president has become a lot more vocal about how the South African government is run.
 He has been making quite some contributions to public politics in the country, a development that has been broadly welcomed by many South Africans who are curious about where this will lead.